pyauth/python-pkcs11/docs/applied.rst

 ::

-    from pkcs11.constants import KeyType
-    from pkcs11.mechanisms import KDF
+    from pkcs11 import KeyType, KDF

     # Given our DH private key `private` and the other party's public key
     # `other_public`